Morlabs/Contributions/README.md

 #### B) Recurring Task Contributions

+To submit a Recurring Task Contribution, use the [Recurring Task Proof of Submission Table] (https://github.com/Morlabs/Contributions/blob/main/recurring_tasks.md).

 You can view a list of the approved Recurring Task Contributors here.
 If you'd like to be included on this list, you can make your application here.
 Note that Recurring Task Contributions are only available for contributors to have at least 3 approved Single Task Contributions.

 Stream adjustments, including the creation, amendment or termination of streams to Recurring Task Contributors are made at the end of each month.